Hulk Hogan

 Hulk Hogan as a child

-At 16, he became fascinated with wrestling: watching it on TV, attending tournaments, and following some of its stars.
+At 16, wrestling completely captivated him – he'd watch every match on TV, hit up live tournaments, and follow his favorite stars religiously.
 Billy Graham, a bodybuilder and three-time world wrestling champion, became his primary inspiration.

 Hulk Hogan in his youth